ZabGo/Music-App_React_and_Spring/README.md

 ## MVP

-The user must be able to add, edit and remove youtube videos.
+The user can add, edit and remove youtube videos.

 The user can add, edit and remove tasks.